 Date Written: August 23, 2018

-Keywords: Portfolio choice; the US bias; International diversification; Asymmetric excitation; Mutually exciting jumps.
+Keywords: Portfolio choice; US bias; International diversification; Asymmetric excitation; Mutually exciting jumps

 JEL Classification: G11, G15

 Suggested Citation: Suggested Citation